 The main element of any bathroom is almost always a container designed for taking water procedures.
-Today, stores offer a wide range of such products, which have the shape of an oval, semicircle, circle, triangle, pentagon, hexagon, etc. Usually, the length of baths manufactured by well-known manufacturers is 1500, 1700, 1800 millimeters.
+Today, stores offer a wide range of such products, which come in the shape of an oval, semicircle, circle, triangle, pentagon, hexagon, etc. Usually, the length of baths made by well-known manufacturers is 1500, 1700, or 1800 millimeters.

-The width reaches 700, 800, 850 millimeters.
-And the height is 650 millimeters.
-To improve bathing comfort and promote well-being, baths are additionally equipped with massage systems, lighting, comfortable handles, soft headrests, comfortable armrests and other types of accessories.
+The width reaches 700, 800, or 850 millimeters.
+The height is 650 millimeters.
+To enhance bathing comfort and promote well-being, baths are additionally equipped with massage systems, lighting, comfortable handles, soft headrests, comfortable armrests, and other types of accessories.

 Modern bathing containers are manufactured by domestic and foreign companies from cast iron sheets with a thickness of 5 millimeters.
-They stand reliably on a previously prepared basis.
-Poured water does not make too loud sounds, thick enough walls retain thermal energy for a long time, the enamel coating reliably adheres to the surface.
-However, cast iron baths weigh about 120–130 kilograms and are usually rectangular in shape.
-The enameling process is accompanied by heating the cast iron to 1250 degrees, which causes the formation of pores that get dirty.
+They stand reliably on a pre-prepared base.
+The water poured in does not make overly loud sounds, and the sufficiently thick walls retain thermal energy for a long time, while the enamel coating adheres securely to the surface.
+However, cast iron baths weigh about 120–130 kilograms and usually have a rectangular shape.
+The enameling process involves heating the cast iron to 1250 degrees, which causes the formation of pores that become contaminated.

 Steel

-The production of bathing baths is accompanied by welding of individual parts or pressing of a solid steel sheet.
-Thanks to the good plasticity of the material, baths can take on various geometric shapes and sizes.
-The weight of such products is 4–5 times less than a similar characteristic of a cast iron bath.
-But the installed products must be securely fixed.
-The collected water cools quickly, and when poured, it makes loud sounds.
-The latter problem can be solved by filling the outer surfaces with mounting foam.
+The manufacturing of bathing tubs involves welding individual parts or pressing a solid steel sheet.
+Due to the good plasticity of the material, baths can take on various geometric shapes and sizes.
+The weight of such products is 4–5 times less than that of a cast iron bath.
+However, installed products must be securely fixed.
+The water collected cools quickly, and when poured, it makes loud sounds.
+This last problem can be solved by filling the external surfaces with mounting foam.

 Acrylic

-The artificial polymer sheets are placed in a vacuum chamber where they are heated and subjected to extrusion, which allows the products to be formed in the required shape.
+Sheets of artificial polymer are placed in a vacuum chamber, where they are heated and subjected to extrusion, allowing for the formation of products in the desired shape.
 The rigidity of the surfaces is improved by reinforcing the baths with additional layers.
 The weight of bathing containers reaches about 15–25 kilograms, and their structure, devoid of internal pores, slows down the decrease in water temperature to optimally warm.
-The flow of collected water falls silently, but heating to 160 degrees is accompanied by melting of the surface.
-Acrylic baths are also spoiled by solvents, household chemicals and sharp objects.
+The flow of collected water falls silently, but heating to 160 degrees is accompanied by surface melting.
+Acrylic baths are also damaged by solvents, household chemicals, and sharp objects.

 The acrylic component is supplemented with quartz, which increases the strength of the product.
-Made using casting technology, Villeroy & Boch quaryl baths are devoid of air pores, acquire various geometric shapes and are able to resist the effects of sharp objects.
-But the structure, which heats up to a temperature of 160 degrees and above, begins to melt, which leads to a change in the initial contours of the bath.
-Also, products of this type have a high price, which is unavailable to most buyers.
+Manufactured using casting technology, quartz baths Villeroy & Boch are free of air pores, take on various geometric shapes, and can resist the impact of sharp objects.
+However, the structure, when heated to temperatures of 160 degrees and above, begins to melt, leading to changes in the initial contours of the bath.
+Additionally, products of this type have a high price, which is unaffordable for most buyers.

 This post doesn't have any additions from the author yet.